 What is paneer kulcha ?

-Paneer kulcha is a stuffed flatbread made with a spiced fillings of paneer ( cottage cheese) .
-Paneer fillings are stuffed inside a all purpose flour dough and cooked traditionally in a tandoor.
-These kulcha are topped with black sesame seeds and chopped coriander leaves.
+Paneer kulcha is a popular North Indian dish that combines the soft and crumbly texture of paneer (Indian cottage cheese) with a soft, leavened flatbread known as kulcha.
+This dish is known for its delicious and savory taste, Paneer kulcha is a stuffed flatbread made with a spiced fillings of grated paneer These fillings are stuffed inside a all purpose flour dough ball.
+Then rolled and cooked traditionally in a tandoor.
+They are often topped with black sesame seeds and chopped coriander leaves.

-Though paneer kulcha are made only with maida flour you can mix wheat flour as well with maida to make the dough.
+Basically paneer kulcha are made only with maida flour but you can mix some wheat flour with the maida to make the dough.
 Kulcha dough is leavened with curd to enhance the taste.
-Sometimes baking powder and baking soda are also used.
+Sometimes baking powder and baking soda are also used asa leavening agents.

 It is not advisable to refrigerate paneer kulcha fillings for more than 6 hours as paneer slowly start to become sour in taste due to the spice powder like chat masala.
 You can refrigerated the kulcha dough for upto 2 days in a air tight container.
 It hardly takes five minutes to make the fillings so it is better to refrigerate the dough than the fillings.